ready. You are currently on: Births

 Flemish crude birth rate above EU average

-EU country figures refer to the population of usual residence (open definition) in each country.
-No data are yet available for the observation year 2022.
+The figures for EU countries refer to the usual resident population (open definition) in each country.
+No data are yet available for the observation year 2023.